What Does ‘AAA’ Really Mean?

 Our Definition of ‘AAA’ Grade Quality:

-Judging The Color of our Emeralds:
+Judging The Colour of our Emeralds:

-A high-quality emerald displays an intense and vibrant green color with good saturation.
+A high-quality emerald displays an intense and vibrant green colour with good saturation.
 Emeralds will vary from pure green, to bluish green and yellowish green hues based on their origin.
 While pure green hues are highly coveted, it is entirely personal preference.

-To best showcase true color and clarity, we only use real images of our emeralds online, meaning every single emerald image you see is taken in person, in natural lighting.
-We then use these real images to mock up our render in each ring design, unlike many jewelers who use a digitally created image (which is not an accurate representation of the emerald actually used in the ring).
+To best showcase true colour and clarity, we only use real images of our emeralds online, meaning every single emerald image you see is taken in person, in natural lighting.
+We then use these real images to mock up our render in each ring design, unlike many jewellers who use a digitally created image (which is not an accurate representation of the emerald actually used in the ring).

-To be considered as AAA grade, we look for emeralds that are well saturated, featuring a rich, vivid green color, where the hue is not too yellow or blue.
+To be considered as AAA grade, we look for emeralds that are well saturated, featuring a rich, vivid green colour, where the hue is not too yellow or blue.
 Each emerald is handpicked for their excellent transparency, allowing light to pass through the gem, so that the tone is not too light, or too dark.

 As a natural characteristic, all emeralds are included by nature.
 We select our emeralds with as few natural inclusions as possible, classifying them as ‘slightly included’.
 This helps to strike the perfect balance between a great quality emerald at a reasonable price.